Michael Squire: Early life and education

 Squire studied Classics at Trinity College, Cambridge.
 After graduating with a starred first and completing an M.Phil in classical archaeology, he studied comparative literature as a Knox Fellow at Harvard University.
-He returned to Cambridge to complete his PhD on ‘Visual and Verbal interactions in Graeco-Roman Antiquity’.
-In 2006 he took up a Junior Research Fellowship at Christ's College, Cambridge, and later obtained a Humboldt Research Fellowship to study at LMU Munich and the Humboldt-Universität zu Berlin.
+He returned to the University of Cambridge to complete his PhD on ‘Visual and Verbal interactions in Graeco-Roman Antiquity’.
+In 2006 he took up a Junior Research Fellowship at Christ's College, Cambridge, and later obtained a Humboldt Research Fellowship to study at LMU Munich and the Humboldt University of Berlin.

 Academic career

 Squire was appointed as Lecturer in Classical Greek Art at King's College London in 2011, then Reader (2015) and Professor (2018).
 He was Director of Research in the Department of Classics from 2016 to 2022.
 He was elected Laurence Professor of Classical Archaeology in 2021.

-Squire has held fellowships at Berlin, Cologne, Munich and Stanford, as well as at the Max Planck Institute for the History of Science, the J. Paul Getty Museum and the Berlin Institute for Advanced Study.
+Squire has held fellowships at the Humboldt University of Berlin, the University of Cologne, LMU Munich, and Stanford University, as well as at the Max Planck Institute for the History of Science, the J. Paul Getty Museum and the Berlin Institute for Advanced Study.
 He was awarded the Gildersleeve Prize in 2011, and a Philip Leverhulme Prize in 2012.
 From 2017 he led a project on ‘Modern Classicisms: Ancient Art and Contemporary Artists in Dialogue’, resulting in a London exhibition on 'The Classical Now': the accompanying catalogue was listed among the Times Literary Supplement‘s ‘books of the year’ in 2018.

 In July 2022, Squire was elected Fellow of the British Academy (FBA), the UK's national academy for the humanities and social sciences.